Original War: Gameplay

 Original War is an RTS: the player constructs a base, finds resources, builds vehicles, and destroys the enemy.
 Its distinguishing feature is the way the game mechanics reflect the backstory's scarcity of resources and isolation.

 It is not possible to train new men.
 Moreover, the same units who fight are needed for resource gathering and the bases' functions.
 Production facilities, research labs, vehicles and base defenses are all useless when unmanned.
 The local apemen can be trained to do simple tasks, and with the right research it is possible to use remote control and AIs, but all are generally worse in combat than humans.
 Losses in personnel are otherwise irreplaceable.

 Units do not fight to the end.
 Critical damage causes humans and apemen to collapse, and vehicles and buildings to eject their occupants and catch fire.
 They can be saved if they are healed or repaired before they bleed out or explode, respectively.
-Vehicles without drivers belong to nobody, so hijacking is easy and even desirable.
+After a battle the winner generally finishes off downed survivors and seeks to capture enemy vehicles by repairing them until they're out of critical state and entering them with a human.

 Original War is "almost as much an RPG as a RTS".
 Each human or apeman unit has its own name and portrait, speed, firepower and defense scores, and experience levels in each of the game's four classes.
 Humans can change class (or "kit") in seconds by ducking into an appropriate building.
 Soldiers deal and withstand much more damage, can crawl, and receive huge bonuses while in emplacements.
+Mechanics can construct and repair vehicles, and receive equally huge bonuses while driving them.
 Engineers can haul resources, initiate the construction of new buildings, and repair and dismantle buildings.
-Mechanics can construct and repair vehicles, and receive equally huge bonuses while driving them.
 Scientists are researchers, healers, and apeman tamers.
-Units gain XP and level up in a skill by performing actions associated with the skill.
-XP gain is faster for units with the associated kit.
+Units gain experience points (XP) and level up in a class by performing actions associated with the class, faster if they are that class at the time.
+Missions have limits for how much experience a unit can gain in a class.

-The game has three types of resources: Crates, oil and Crystals.
+The game has three types of resources: crates, oil and Siberite/Alaskite crystals.
 Supply crates sent from the future are the foundation of all construction.
 Small piles of crates appear on the map with a thunderclap at random intervals.
 The majority of maps in the game have regions where crates appear the most often.
 American optoelectronics enable them to pinpoint the exact locations of the crates as they arrive, while the Russians, who have focused on time-based technology, are able to predict a perimeter where the crates will arrive a few seconds before they materialise.